River Ministry in Piedras Negras: Where compassionate ministry transformed a community

 by Guest Author on August 7, 2015 in great commission

 I have learned so much about God's character in the time I have been in Southeast Asia and this last month really helped me put all my thoughts together.

 First off, throughout my time there God continued to remind me of His perfect love.
 It always seems funny to me that He could show me such love in the middle of a red-light district, in a place so deprived of it.
 However, it turned out to be the perfect place for Him to show me.
 Every time I stepped onto the streets of one of the districts, I was reminded of these words, "There is no pit so deep that God's love is not deeper still."
 For me it was all the encouragement needed...

 Back to School

-by Kathryn Freeman on August 6, 2015 in christian life commission
+by Kathryn Freeman on August 6, 2015 in clc

 This month, many parents will find themselves frantically roaming the aisles at Target for school supplies, children will select their first day of school outfits, and with far less fanfare, teachers have begun setting up their classrooms.

 Recently, there has been a lot of handwringing about the state of public schools related to broader cultural changes in society.
 We must be careful not to vilify people created in the image of Christ, based on isolated incidents or cultural changes beyond their control.
 The Bible commands us to give honor to those whom honor is due and there is something honorable about the work of men and women...

 by Joshua Seth Minatrea on August 6, 2015 in uncategorized

 Do you tweet?
 I don't.
 There.
 I said it.
 I've tried a few times but never really stuck with it.
 I like the challenge of finding something witty to say in 140 characters or less, but it's not something I can have running in the background of my mind while moving through the day.
 For me, tweeting takes too much time and attention, and like other social media platforms, it is hard to measure the ROI.